jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+Do things that are straightforward first.
+If there is a set of word clues, solve them.
+If there are snippets of music, identify them.

+...

+Strange things are usually a good sign that there’s treachery afoot.

+...

+*Obscurity is a possibility*, Allen Rabinovich

+...

+Have fun.
+If you are not having fun with a puzzle, then move to a different one.
+If you are tired, take a break, or get sleep.
+But do not let yourself dread what you are doing.
+You win Mystery Hunt by having fun; if you are not having fun, you are not playing by the rules.

+> *Thinking About A Puzzle*,

 What is right in the corporation is not what is right in a man’s home or in his church.
 What is right in the corporation is what the guy above you wants from you.
 That’s what morality is in the corporation.

 ...